 There are about 800 mentally challenged children in Belgaum alone with different challenges and dont have a proper education and therapy, this was the main rationale behind opening such a centre.

 Yash Mohire is a very good photographer, swimmer and seeing his photos no one will believe he is also suffering from down syndrome.
-He is shy, but when the camera come to him he clicks amazing pictures.
-Chaitanya Patil was a normal kid going to school but one day he had fever and is now down with Autism.
+He is shy, but when the camera comes to him he clicks amazing pictures.
+Chaitanya Patil was a normal kid going to school but one day he had a fever and is now down with Autism.
 There are other similar children who have some other challenges.

 At “Sparsh” children are introduced to concepts such as time, color, and trained in dressing, personal hygiene, eating, and so on.
-Excursions and picnics for the whole group provide opportunities to develop social behavior skills and learn to interact with outside world.
+Excursions and picnics for the whole group provide opportunities to develop social behavior skills and learn to interact with the outside world.

-Class room training, yoga, speech therapy, physiotherapy, vocational training, excursions, picnics, extracurricular activities, all these help Mentally Challenged children to have a life with little more independence.
+Classroom training, yoga, speech therapy, physiotherapy, vocational training, excursions, picnics, extracurricular activities, all these help Mentally Challenged children to have a life with little more independence.

 Students are normally classified according to the nature of their mental challenges like mild/moderate/severe mental retardation, down syndrome, epilepsy, cerebral palsy, birth asphyxia, hyperactive, slow learners etc. and also on the basis of the progress achieved in attending to daily routine activities, etiquettes, conversation, group compatibility etc.

 SPARSH in future plans to get more therapy specialists, they already have a full-time speech therapist from Beed.
 These children need a different kind of therapies which include music, sand etc. These children need a special garden and Sparsh plans to include both in the future.
 The committee is visiting all the similar schools in the metros and trying to get a joint development program undertaken for their faculty so that they are trained in the latest techniques.